fb

 Ireland: What the 40% Figure Actually Means

 Ireland’s Section 481 runs at a 32% base rate.
-The 40% figure circulating in recent producer conversations is real — but it requires precision about which instrument delivers it and to whom.
+The 40% figure circulating in recent producer conversations is real — but it requires more precision than it’s usually given.

 The geographic regional uplift that previously applied to productions outside the Dublin/Wicklow concentration lapsed at the end of 2023.
-It is not currently available.
+It is not currently available, regardless of what an enthusiastic Irish location scout may have suggested.

 Screen Ireland’s total budget for 2026 was confirmed at €42.96 million, a 5.1% increase from 2025.
-Budget 2026 also introduced a separate 40% VFX relief rate for productions with at least €1 million in qualifying Irish VFX expenditure — a distinct and additive instrument worth noting for post-heavy projects.
+Budget 2026 also introduced a separate 40% VFX relief rate for productions with at least €1 million in qualifying Irish VFX expenditure — a distinct, additive instrument worth running seriously for post-heavy projects.

 The most significant development for international producers evaluating the British Isles against US state incentives isn’t a rate change.
-It’s political context.
+It’s political context — and it’s moving faster than most people tracking the headline incentive numbers.

-In late March 2026, the Los Angeles County Board of Supervisors voted unanimously to commission an analysis of the Paramount-WBD merger’s impact on the entertainment workforce, led by the Department of Economic Opportunity.
-The motion calls for an interim report within 60 days and a final report with recommendations within 120 days of passage — placing the final findings in late July.
-County counsel has also been directed to submit formal comments to the Department of Justice on antitrust concerns.
+In late March 2026, the Los Angeles County Board of Supervisors voted unanimously to commission an analysis of the Paramount-WBD merger’s impact on the entertainment workforce.
+The motion calls for a final report with recommendations within 120 days of passage — placing those findings in late July.
+County counsel has been directed to submit formal comments to the Department of Justice on antitrust concerns.

-That process is reframing California’s film incentive debate as a workforce-retention instrument tied to a specific M&A outcome, rather than a straightforward production-attraction subsidy.
-As that report approaches, the California incentive environment and the merger-approval environment are running on converging political tracks.
+That process is doing something subtle and important: it’s reframing California’s film incentive debate as a workforce-retention instrument tied to a specific M&A outcome, rather than a straightforward production-attraction subsidy.
+The incentive environment and the merger-approval environment are now running on converging political tracks.
+Neither one is resolved.
+Neither one is controllable by an outside producer.

 What to Do With This Before Your Next Slate Decision

 The incentive math won’t make a weak project financeable.
-But for a project that’s already working, getting this wrong at the structure stage is an expensive mistake.
+But for a project that’s already working, getting this wrong at the structure stage is the kind of mistake that costs you a point of net — or a production.

 FAQ